DanielPNewman/all-weather-risk-parity/README.md

 - plotnine
 - mizani

 Note, code in this repo currently runs on top of `riskparityportfolio 0.0.7`, making use of their "vanilla" risk parity optimization, so be sure to`pip install riskparityportfolio==0.0.7'`.
-Once `riskparityportfolio` has a stable release I will update this repo to run with current version of `riskparityportfolio`
+Once `riskparityportfolio` has a stable release I will update this repo to run with the new stable version of `riskparityportfolio`

 ## How to use: